 How does Clustering Work in Machine Learning?

-In clustering, we group unlabeled data set which is known as unsupervised learning.
+In clustering, we group an unlabeled data set, which is known as unsupervised learning.
 When we first group unlabeled data, we need to find a similar group.
-When we create a group, we need to understand the features of datasets i.e. similar things.
+When we create a group, we need to understand the features of datasets, i.e. similar things.
 If we create a group by one or two features, it is easy to measure similarity.

 - Example #2: YouTube uses our search history or watched history and suggests videos we might like.
-Feature data set for Facebook contains is people we follow, pages we follow, comments we input, photos or videos we like, pictures or photos we tag at.
-Clustering Facebook video or photo will replace a set of features with single clusterID due to the compressing of data.
+Facebook’s feature data contains people we follow, pages we follow, comments we input, photos or videos we like, pictures or photos we tag at.
+Clustering Facebook video or photo will replace a set of features with a single clusterID due to the compressing of data.

 Top 4 Methods of Clustering in Machine Learning

 Below are the methods of Clustering in Machine Learning: